 At other times, parties enter into a contract with greater hesitancy.
 Perhaps a buyer is not sure about the product, the price, or terms of the contract, but has a tight deadline to complete the deal.
 Or perhaps the seller is well-trained in the art of high-pressure sales and the buyer later feels that he or she was unduly pressured to complete the deal.
 In a worst-case scenario, one party may physically coerce or threaten another party to enter into a contract.

 If a party enters into a contract under duress, can it be invalidated on those grounds?
-In this article, we will discuss these issues in greater detail.
+In this article, we will discuss some issues of duress case law in further detail.

-What Does it Mean to be Under Duress?
+What Does it Mean to Sign a Contract Under Duress?

 As we know, contract law exists in part to promote effective trade and commerce by providing businesses with a stable and predictable commercial and legal landscape.
 To ensure this continuity, it’s imperative that contracts not be easily invalidated.
 Once everyone signs on the dotted line, the expectation exists that all the parties will perform under the contract in good faith.

 But sometimes a legitimate issue related to the formation of the contract will provide a basis for voiding the contract.
 The presence of legal duress is such a basis.
-The rationale is that, while it is important for society to be able to depend on the enforceability of contracts, it is also important that contracts truly represent the freely-given assent of the parties.
+The rationale under duress case law is that, while it is important for society to be able to depend on the enforceability of contracts, it is also important that contracts truly represent the freely-given assent of the parties.

 But what exactly is duress?
 Like many of the issues we discuss, precise definitions and results can vary according to the laws of a particular state.
-However, in general terms, duress exists when a person has been forced or coerced into entering the contract.
+However, in general terms, a person has signed a contract "under duress" if they have been forced or coerced into entering the contract.
 However, keep in mind that one person’s “duress” may be another person’s “tough negotiation” or “hard bargain.”
-Thus, even though a person may feel as though he or she were under duress, the legal requirements can be hard to meet.
+Thus, even though a person may feel as though he or she signed the contract under duress, the legal requirements can be hard to meet.

 What Kind of Conduct Constitutes Legal Duress?